 - Favourite performance: Singing with NYCoS and Christina Aguillera at the MTV awards or getting to eat lots of real cakes on stage whilst playing Cissy in Albert Herring!!!

-- The next instrument I’d like to learn is the guitar
+- The next instrument she'd like to learn is the trumpet.

 - Her favourite colour is green.